Leonardo DiCaprio & Nina Agdal Involved In Minor Car Crash

-Leonardo DiCaprio and rumored new girlfriend Nina Agdal were involved in a minor car crash over the weekend.
+Leonardo DiCaprio and rumoured new girlfriend Nina Agdal were involved in a minor car crash over the weekend.

 Page Six reports that the Oscar-winning actor was driving a Range Rover with the model as his passenger Sunday afternoon when the car was struck by a Mini Cooper.
 The accident occurred on Montauk Highway in the Hamptons.